knative/docs/docs/serving/using-a-tls-cert.md

 - **Manually obtain and renew certificates**: Both the Certbot and cert-manager tools can be used to manually obtain TLS certificates.
 In general, after you obtain a certificate, you must create a Kubernetes secret to use that certificate in your cluster.
-See the complete set of steps below for details about manually obtaining and configuring certificates.
+See the procedures later in this topic for details about manually obtaining and configuring certificates.

 - **Enable Knative to automatically obtain and renew TLS certificates**: You can